imhoffman/advent/2016/04/go/src/two/Readme.md

 $ ./two
 ```
 where `two` is an enormous static executable.
-This is the executable that I use in the benchmarking below.
+This is the executable that I describe below in the performance analysis.
 Usually, I simply use `run`.

 BTW, I'm breaking the rules by symlinking the puzzle input file.